 The COM320 gives you the ability to do voice callbacks.
 You can program a station to call one or more telephone numbers and announce an alarm message when conditions you specify are met.
-Using multiple phone numbers increases the probability that someone will receive the message.
+You can input multiple phone numbers to increase the probability that someone will receive the message.

-Dataloggers accomplish voice callback with a combination of VoiceSetup(), VoiceSpeak(), and DialVoice() instructions (see example voice callback/callin program in Section 3.1, CR1000 Example Program (p.
-6)).
+Dataloggers accomplish voice callback with a combination of VoiceSetup, VoiceKey, VoiceSpeak, and DialVoice instructions (see example voice callback/callin program).